Managing pip Package DependenciesManaging pip Package Dependencies

 pip install requests pandas polars && ./kestra server standalone --worker-thread=16

-If you run Kestra using Docker, create a Dockerfile if you haven't already and install your dependencies using RUN inside of your Dockerfile.
-You will also need to set the USER to root for this to work.
+If you are running Kestra with Docker, create a Dockerfile and install dependencies using the RUN command.
+Set the USER to root to allow package installation:

 dockerfile